Ornithology: In the field

 The capture and marking of birds enable detailed studies of life history.
 Techniques for capturing birds are varied and include the use of bird liming for perching birds, mist nets for woodland birds, cannon netting for open-area flocking birds, the bal-chatri trap for raptors, decoys and funnel traps for water birds.

-A researcher measures a wild woodpecker.
+A researcher measures a striped woodpecker.
 The bird's right leg has a metal identification tag.

 The bird in the hand may be examined and measurements can be made, including standard lengths and weights.
 Feather moult and skull ossification provide indications of age and health.
 Sex can be determined by examination of anatomy in some sexually nondimorphic species.
 Blood samples may be drawn to determine hormonal conditions in studies of physiology, identify DNA markers for studying genetics and kinship in studies of breeding biology and phylogeography.
 Blood may also be used to identify pathogens and arthropod-borne viruses.
 Ectoparasites may be collected for studies of coevolution and zoonoses.
 In many cryptic species, measurements (such as the relative lengths of wing feathers in warblers) are vital in establishing identity.